Neur0plasticity/Codebrarian-namespace/README.md

 * namespaces can be variables
 * namespaces are just anything with a name ... it roots names
 * might as build automated functionality around reusable words
+* synonyms bloat the language, mostly because names reserved with datatypes. no more datatype orientations

 ABSTRACTIONS